 While an undergraduate major in religious studies is not required for admission into the graduate program, it is highly recommended that applicants demonstrate significant interest in and background in the academic study of religions and the appropriate scholarly approaches to religious studies.

 Applicants to the doctoral program will be held to a high standard of undergraduate preparation for their graduate work: both basic and advanced courses in religious studies (in methods and in their chosen field of study), beginning work in foreign languages (particularly if this will be an integral component of their particular course of study), and a demonstrable ability to work across methods, traditions, and disciplines.
 Their Statement of Goals and Qualifications submitted with their graduate application should show the beginnings of a series of critical engagements with particular aspects of religious studies that they hope to pursue at an advanced level.
 A master’s degree is not required for admission to the doctoral program.

 Applicants to the master’s program will also be expected to demonstrate scholarly acuity, as well as interest in the critical questions of the discipline of religious studies.
 Given the broader scope of the master’s program, however, applicants to this degree program will not be expected to demonstrate the more intense engagement with a particular field of study that is desired in doctoral candidates.

 Master’s Degree Requirements

 Normative time to degree: two years

-Master’s students are required to complete a minimum of 36 units in order to qualify for their degree; 12 of these units comprise the year-long series of core courses (see above); at least 18 of the 36 units total must be 200-level courses.
+Master’s students are required to complete a minimum of 36 units in order to qualify for their degree; the core courses comprise 16 of these units (see above); at least 18 of the 36 units total must be 200-level courses.